 - In fact, Added silicon area as well as the BIST circuit fab processing requirements.

-- Reduced time of access.
+- Reduced time of access research presentation.

 - Additional pin specifications and possibly larger package capacity, as the BIST circuitry requires a way to communicate to the outside world successful